-One of the most important parts of the preparticipation physical evaluation (PPE) most sports programs require is the taking of a complete medical history.
+One of the most important parts of the preparticipation physical exam (PPE) most sports programs require is the taking of a complete medical history.
 Before scheduling the appointment make certain of the approved medical professionals (usually an MD) .
 Regardless of what PPE form their child's program uses, the following questions should be asked during the pre-participation physical evaluation or exam (e.g. sports physical):

 1. Family medical history.
 Has anyone in the athlete's family:

 - Died for no apparent reason (SIDS, car accident, drowning)?

 - Had a heart problem, pacemaker, or implanted defibrillator?